How To Manage The Sensation Of Lump In The Throat

-Everyone in their lifetime would have experienced this strange sensation where they feel as if something is stuck in their throat and would not disappear no matter how hard you try to swallow it.
-One would be left wondering if it was the food that has been stuck in the throat or a lump has grown in there overnight.
-The patients could have this sensation with or without having difficulty in swallowing.
+Everyone in their lifetime would have experienced this strange sensation where they feel as if something is stuck in their throat and would not disappear no matter how hard they try to swallow it.
+One would be left wondering if it was the food that has been stuck in the throat or a lump had grown in there overnight.
+The patients could have this sensation with or without having difficulty swallowing.

 If you belong to the first category of patients, where there is just a sensation of something being stuck in the throat with no difficulty in swallowing, then you could be suffering from a condition called Globus.
 It is just a functional condition and no mass would be seen on checking the pharynx and the food pipe.